Midvale, Utah: Law and government

 Midvale City has a nonpartisan mayor-council form of government.
 The Mayor and five Council members are elected to four-year terms.
-The current mayor of Midvale is Marcus Stevenson.
-Current City Council members include Quinn Sperry, Paul Glover, Heidi Robinson, Bryant Brown, and Dustin Gettel.
+The current mayor is Dustin Gettel.
+Current City Council members include Bonnie Billings, Paul Glover, Heidi Robinson, Denece Mikolash and Bryant Brown.
+With Denece Mikolash being sworn in on 7 January 2025, Midvale City has its first woman majority city council.

-Midvale Fire and Police are furnished by arrangement with the Unified Police and Fire of Salt Lake County.
-Consequently, Midvale no longer fields its own police or fire departments.
-The current head of the Unified Police Department Midvale Precinct is Police Chief Randy Thomas and the Unified Fire Department is headed by Chief Dominic Burchett.
+Fire protection and police services for Midvale City are provided by contracted arrangements with the Unified Fire Authority (UFA) of Greater Salt Lake and with the Unified Police Department (UPD) of Greater Salt Lake, respectively.
+The current UPD Precinct Chief for the Midvale City Precinct is April Morse and the UFA Fire Chief is Dominic Burchett.

 Education

 Jordan School District was the primary school district in Midvale until 2009.
 In 2007, citizens voted to split Jordan School District to create 2 separate school districts - Jordan School District and the newly created Canyons School District.
-The Canyons School District is now the primary school district located in Midvale.
-It began operation at the beginning of the 2009–10 school year.
+The Canyons School District began operation at the beginning of the 2009–10 school year and is now the primary school district serving Midvale.

 Midvale has 4 elementary schools (Copperview Elementary, East Midvale Elementary, Midvale Elementary, and Midvalley Elementary), two middle schools (Midvale Middle School and Union Middle School), and one High School (Hillcrest High School).